 Derbyshire Cycling Plan

-Pictured here, attendees at the Derbyshire Cycling Plan launch showing their commitment to the plan
+Attendees at the Derbyshire Cycling Plan launch showing their commitment to the plan.

 The Derbyshire Cycling Plan has been developed by a range of partners across all of Derbyshire.
 This high level plan, brings us together, committed at the highest level, to getting more people on bikes, by 2030.

 The plan was launched at an event on Derby Arena on 19 January 2016.
 You can read it by clicking below.

 Case study: The impact of cycling at Kilburn Junior School